Microflow/Low-Grid/README.md

 ## TODO: ONGOING TICKET, Research Visas.

+Which is better Da Nang or Nha Trang?
+Image result
+Da Nang is much cleaner than Nha Trang, but Nha Trang has far less construction.
+Nha Trang has a nicer beach promenade, but Da Nang has a beautiful river walk.
+It really just depends what's more important to you in a destination!

 ## Visas

 British Nationals can enter Vietnam for up to 15 days for tourism, transit and business (but not paid or voluntary work)